tale-toul/OCP4baremetalIPI/README.md

 ### Create the provisioning V

-Create the provisioning VM following the instructions in section [Create the provisioning V](#create-the-provisioning-vm) , but in this case the command used to create the VM is slightly different:
+Create the provisioning VM following the instructions in section [Create the provisioning VM](#create-the-provisioning-vm) , but in this case the command used to create the VM is slightly different:

 * The reference to the provision network is removed since no such network is used
-* ake sure the AC address is unique and is the one used by the DHCP server for this VM in the support V
+* ake sure the MAC address is unique and is the one used by the DHCP server for this VM in the support V
 ```
 $ sudo virt-install --name=provision --vcpus=4 --ram=24096 \
   --disk path=/var/lib/libvirt/images/provision.qcow2,bus=virtio,size=120  \